rupeshmore/toap/README.md

 ## More Info
 1. Sites with multiple iframes will not open within the iframe, it is recommended to open in the new browser.

+## Config
-2. The default browser client is chrome.
+1. The default browser client is chrome.
 If you need to change the browser option edit `config.json` and change the browser to firefox/IE.
+2. Toap gui runs on port 3001.
+Change the `toapGuiPort` in `config.json` and set to available value.
+3. Toap proxy runs on port 3010.
+Change the `toapProxyPort` in `config.json` and set to available value.

 ## Known Issues
 1. If filename exists then it will append to the existing file.